netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 which are required for production mode.
 Customers with a DHL contract will get this information directly from the DHL team (Vertrieb DHL Paket).

+A detailed tutorial for configuring the Participation Numbers (Teilnahmenummern) can be found in `this article in the Knowledge Base <http://dhl.support.netresearch.de/support/solutions/articles/12000024659>`_.

 Shipment Orders
 ~~~~~~~~~~~~~~~